-Example: GREECE and EGYPT chose the action MOVE twice in an action cycle and and PERSIA once for a total of five.
+Example: GREECE, ROME and EGYPT chose the action MOVE twice in the current action cycle.
+CARTHAGE and PERSIA once.
+So, the action MOVE was chosen 8 times.
 No more action MOVE can be chosen this turn.
-NOTE FOR MARC: PLEASE PLACE WOODEN CUBES ACCORDING TO THE ABOVE

 9. THE ACTIONS

 9.1.
 MOVE